- Medical Student Leadership Opportunities

 The Washington Academy of Family Physicians Foundation, in partnership with the UWSOM Department of Family Medicine staff and UW Development, fully funded a scholarship endowment that makes scholarships available to fourth-year medical students interested in matching into family medicine.
-The scholarship program launched in the fall of 2009, and aims to give UW Medical students greater flexibility to practice in family medicine and/or in the areas of greatest need.
+The scholarship program launched in the fall of 2009 and aims to give UW medical students greater flexibility to practice in family medicine and/or in the areas of greatest need.

 Pisacano Scholars Leadership Program & Scholarship

 The Pisacano Leadership Foundation (PLF) (founded by the American Board of Family Medicine) seeks to advance family medicine by providing well-educated, community-minded leaders in primary care.
 This premier leadership program is extremely competitive.
-Only students who demonstrate a strong commitment to the specialty of family medicine are considered.
+Only medical students who demonstrate a strong commitment to the specialty of family medicine are considered.
 In addition, each applicant must show demonstrable leadership skills, superior academic achievement, strong communication skills, identifiable character and integrity, and a noteworthy level of community service.

 The Pisacano Scholars Leadership program offers many career development opportunities, as well as scholarship funding, to the future leaders of family medicine.
 The Pisacano Scholars participate in semi-annual Leadership Skills Development Symposia and are offered a multitude of educational programs and mentoring relationships with current leaders in the field of family medicine.
-The scholarship funding is designed to reimburse a portion of medical school debt incurred by the student by the conclusion of the Scholar’s residency in family medicine.
+The scholarship funding is designed to reimburse a portion of medical school debt incurred by the medical student by the conclusion of the Scholar’s residency in family medicine.
 The maximum scholarship award is $28,000.
 Recipients are awarded up to $7,000 per year for up to four years.
-Students who have made a commitment to the field of family medicine and who will enter their fourth year in medical school in the fall may apply.
+Medical students who have made a commitment to the field of family medicine and who will enter their fourth year in medical school in the fall may apply.
 For further information visit www.fpleaders.org.

 Family Medicine Leads Emerging Leaders Institute

-The Family Medicine Leads Emerging Leader Institute focuses on identifying Family Medicine residents and medical students who display leadership potential but may not have yet served in a leadership role.
-The AAFP Foundation wants to help expand the number of future Family Medicine leaders and provide training to help equip them for this important work.
+The Family Medicine Leads Emerging Leader Institute focuses on identifying family medicine residents and medical students who display leadership potential but may not have yet served in a leadership role.
+The AAFP Foundation wants to help expand the number of future family medicine leaders and provide training to help equip them for this important work.
 The Institute is a multi-faceted program that begins with a one and a half day leadership program that is held at the AAFP headquarters, following the National Conference of Family Medicine Residents and Medical Students.
 It focuses on three tracks: Policy and Health Leadership, Personal and Practice Leadership, and Philanthropic and Mission-Driven Leadership.